- Search The Registry

-Portia Washington Pittman was born on this date in 1883, in Tuskegee, AL. She was a Black musician and teacher, and the only daughter of Booker T. and Fannie (Smith) Washington.
+Portia Washington Pittman was born on this date in 1883 in Tuskegee, AL. She was a Black musician and teacher and the only daughter of Booker T. and Fannie (Smith) Washington.

 But the improvement in the family's fortunes began at this time, as her husband became the president of the Brotherhood of Negro Building Mechanics of Texas.
 In 1925, Portia began teaching music at Booker T. Washington High School.
 She also chaired the education department of the Texas Association of Negro Musicians.

 In March 1927, at the National Education Association convention in Dallas, while nearly 7,500 teachers attended, a 600-voice choir from Booker T. Washington High School.
 Under her direction, they sang a medley of popular and spiritual songs.
-It was the first time in history that a Black high school group had appeared on the National Education Association (NEA) program.
+It was the first time in history that a Black high school group had appeared in the National Education Association (NEA) program.
 NEA president Randall J. Condon, a Los Angeles, CA, principal, judged the performance a "complete success."

-Her efforts to memorialize her father were successful, on May 23, 1946, when a bust of her father was installed in the Hall of Fame in New York.
+Her efforts to memorialize her father were successful on May 23, 1946, when a bust of her father was installed in the Hall of Fame in New York.
 On August 7, 1946, President Harry Truman signed a bill "authorizing the minting of five million Booker T. Washington commemorative fifty-cent coins."
 She also oversaw the establishment of the Booker T. Washington Foundation to provide academic scholarships for Black students.
-Portia suffered financial and health problems during the last years of her life yet were inspired by the rediscovery of Black history during the 1960s and the assurance that her father would be remembered as a great African American leader.
+Portia suffered financial and health problems during the last years of her life yet was inspired by the rediscovery of Black history during the 1960s and the assurance that her father would be remembered as a great African American leader.
 She died on February 26, 1978, in Washington, D.C.